 Most of the help you can get to pay premiums are available through these programs.

 Medicare Savings Programs: How it Works?

-Medicare Savings Programs (MSPs) require that you have limited income and resources to be eligible for premium assistance.
-Each state manages program funds and decides who qualifies.
-Programs can pay for all or just some of your Medicare out-of-pocket expenses, which includes premiums.
-MSPs are primarily designed for Original Medicare (Parts A and B) plan enrollees, so all states must help eligible persons with premium payments.
-However, states can decide whether or not to help pay Medicare Advantage premiums.
-When it comes to Medicare Part D, persons who qualify for certain MSPs can receive help with premium payments through a separate program called Extra Help.
-We’ll talk more about Extra Help later.
+Those with limited income and resources may qualify for premium assistance through Medicare Savings Programs (MSPs).
+Each state manages MSP funds and decides who qualifies.
+Programs can pay for all, or just some, of your Medicare out-of-pocket expenses, which includes premiums.
+MSPs are primarily designed for Original Medicare (Parts A and B) plan enrollees, so all states must help eligible citizens with premium payments.
+However, states can decide whether to help pay Medicare Advantage premiums .
+When it comes to Medicare Part D, people who qualify for certain MSPs can receive help with premium payments through a separate program called Extra Help.

 |Individual*||Married Couple*||Individual||Married Couple|

 |Qualifying Individual (QI)||All States: $1,426|

 |All States: $1,923|

 * all states label doesn’t include Alaska and Hawaii

 What Doesn’t Count as Income and Resources?

 Federal law requires that states exclude certain types of income and assets.
 These are some of the main things that don’t count: